tektronix/tsp-toolkit/README.md

     - 2651A
     - 2657A
     - DMM7510
-- Flashing firmware to the 707B and 708B instruments is not successful.
+- Upgrading firmware on the 707B and 708B instruments is not successful.
 This will NOT render the instrument inoperable, but will not complete successfully.

 <!--Refs-->
 [app-note-how-to-write-tsp-scripts]: https://www.tek.com/en/documents/application-note/how-to-write-scripts-for-test-script-processing-(tsp)